sun5lower/5SOS/README.md

 It’s important to have a user-friendly website, for new and existing fans of the band being able to download new songs, buy a tickets and merchandise, after all website is one of the foundational elements of marketing strategy.
 In this case website serves as a meet and greet, pathway to band’s social accounts and their shop and news.
+Design might come across very minimalistic only to focus on what really matters-the art of music.
+This website showcases the band's work- let the music speak!

 ### User Stories